Leif0825/kudl-chatbot/README.md

 # kudl-chatbot

-This is a minimal Discord bot built with [discord.py](https://discordpy.readthedocs.io/).
+This bot connects to a Qdrant vector database and uses [Ollama](https://ollama.ai/) models to reply in Discord.

 ## Setup